-Why is everyone talking about Russia and spies?
+Why is everyone talking about Russia and spies? - CBBC Newsround

 In 2010 he was released when the USA swapped some prisoners for Russian agents they had caught spying in the USA.

-After his release he moved to the UK where he has been living since then.
+After his release he moved to the UK and he has been living here since then.

 Why are people blaming Russia?